Accounting Honors Society

 Alpha Chi, Gamma Chapter

 Alpha Chi is a national college honor society that admits students from all academic disciplines.
 It promotes academic excellence and exemplary character among college and university students and honors those who achieve such distinction.
-Membership is by invitation and is limited to the top-ranking 10 percent of APU’s junior and senior undergraduates and the top-ranking 10 percent of students in the graduate programs.
+Membership is by invitation and is limited to the top-ranking 10 percent of APU’s junior and senior undergraduates and the top-ranking 10 percent of students in APU graduate programs.
 APU’s California Gamma Chapter was chartered in 1969.

 Alpha Phi Sigma, Department of Criminal Justice